IBM-Cloud/docs/services/ContinuousDelivery/cd_support.md

 # Getting help and support for {{site.data.keyword.contdelivery_short}}
 {: #cd_support}

-The {{site.data.keyword.contdelivery_full}} team actively monitors the Stack Overflow and developerWorks forums for questions about the {{site.data.keyword.contdelivery_short}} service, toolchains, and pipelines.
-Don't be shy; ask a question!
+The {{site.data.keyword.contdelivery_full}} team actively monitors the Stack Overflow and developerWorks forums for questions about the {{site.data.keyword.contdelivery_short}} service and DevOps Insights.

 <table>
  <td align="center">